Battlefield Heroes: Security breach

 On 26 June 2011, hacker group LulzSec announced that they were able to hack into Battlefield Heroes and steal screen names and MD5-hashed passwords of over 550,000 beta users.
 According to staff, no emails, account history, credit card numbers, and other payment methods were compromised.
 As a result of this security breach, Battlefield Heroes was taken offline pending further investigation.
 Play services were resumed, and Battlefield Heroes website went back online after being down for one day after the breach.
 No personal or financial data was compromised; only screen names and encrypted passwords were taken by the hackers, and all accounts were restored and required to change passwords.

-Closure
+Closure and fan restoration

 On 15 April 2015, Easy Studios announced that on 14 July 2015, they would be closing Battlefield Heroes and turning off services for the game.
 Battlefield Play4Free, Need for Speed: World and FIFA World were closed on the same day.
 The decision was not reversed, and the game ended on the anticipated date.
+However, as of 2025, the game is still available to play as a fan restoration.

+Additionally, there is an unofficial spiritual successor to the game titled "Heroes of Valor" that is currently under development.